edgexfoundry/edgex-docs/docs_src/microservices/support/cronScheduler/GettingStarted.md

 !!! note
     The "MISSED" records will be calculated and created by the cron scheduler service when the service is restarted.

+    An optional field autoTriggerMissedRecords is available for each scheduled job, allowing actions to be triggered once automatically when the service restarts and there are any missed records.
+Default is false.

 ## Running Services with Support Cron Scheduler